xmanolos/appa-browser/.github/CONTRIBUTING.md

 ## Submission Guidelines

+### Submitting an Issue

+Before you submit an issue, please search the [issue tracker](https://github.com/xdanif/db-browser/issues), maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.

+We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
+In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario.

 ### Submitting a Pull Request (PR)

 Before you submit your Pull Request (PR) consider the following guidelines: